Legendary NFL coach and broadcaster John Madden has died at age 85 - KESQ

 By David Close, CNN

-The National Football League said Tuesday night that legendary football coach and broadcaster John Madden has died.
+Legendary football coach and broadcaster John Madden has died, the NFL said Tuesday night.

 Madden, 85, passed away unexpectedly on Tuesday morning, according to the league.